Repairing Damaged Ceramic Is Tricky

 Acclaimed artist and recipient of the MacArthur 'Genius Award', Claire Van Vliet asked me to restore a prized ceramic artwork known as 'Split-Footed Bowl' by Karen Karnes.

 It had fallen over and cracked.
-Several damaged areas were visible and a thin but inch long chunk of ceramic was missing from inside the pot, leaving a visible void on the inside and outside surfaces.
+Several damaged areas were visible and a thin but inch long chunk of ceramic was missing from inside the pot.

 Claire wanted the piece restored.
 I mentioned that such restoration, no matter how well done, would likely reduce it's value - that's the way it is with art and antiques these days.
-She knew this, and preferred that the damage not detract from it's beauty.
+She knew this, and asked me to repair it anyway, preferring that the damage not detract from it's beauty.

 Here are just a few examples of Ms. Van Vliet's wonderful artwork including her spectacular 'pulp painting' where she mixes pigment with pulp paper and applies it like paint to her artwork.

 Claire won the MacArthur for her innovations in book binding.
 She founded the Janus Press in 1955.
 Her groundbreaking work includes a glueless book binding technique.
 She was honored with the MacArthur in 1989, the first ever awarded to a book artist.